Clinical Data Management: Roles, Steps, and Software Tools

 Pros: ease of use, smooth integrations with wearables

-Aimed at decentralized virtual studies, TrialKit comes in two versions — web-based and mobile.
-Due to a drag-and drop CRF builder and a library of ready-to-use templates, companies can create eCRFs with no programming skills and launch trials in days instead of weeks.
-In addition to EHRs, the tool easily integrates data from wearables like Fitbit, Apple Watch etc.
+Aimed at decentralized virtual studies, TrialKit comes in two versions—web-based and mobile.
+With a drag-and-drop CRF builder and a library of ready-to-use templates, companies can create eCRFs with no programming skills and launch trials in days instead of weeks.
+In addition to EHRs, the tool easily integrates data from wearables like Fitbit, Apple Watch, etc.

-As for cons, it takes time to learn how to work with the platform.
-Another major complaint relates to limitations in functionality.
+As for cons, learning how to work with the platform takes time.
+Another major complaint relates to functionality limitations.

 How to choose and adopt a CDMS: best practices

 Make sure that all parties are satisfied.
-Before finalizing your choice and implementing a new platform, try to get feedback from all intended users — CROs, sponsors, staff and technical support at the research site.
-Take advantage of a free trial or demo version so that everybody could test the user interface and share their experience.
+Before finalizing your choice and implementing a new platform, try to get feedback from all intended users — CROs, sponsors, staff, and technical support at the research site.
+Take advantage of a free trial or demo version so that everybody can test the user interface and share their experience.

 Test and validate the system against the eCRF.
-Once electronic forms are designed, you need to run user acceptance testing (UAT.)
-End users like data entry associates, clinicians, and researchers should determine if they feel comfortable with the eCRF structure and if the form contains all needed fields.
+Once electronic forms are designed, you need to run user acceptance testing (UAT).
+End users, such as data entry associates, clinicians, and researchers, should determine whether they feel comfortable with the eCRF structure and whether the form contains all the needed fields.

 Sort by